saphyr-rs/saphyr/saphyr/README.md

 # yaml-rust2

-A fully compliant YAML 1.2 implementation written in pure Rust.
+[yaml-rust2](https://github.com/Ethiraric/yaml-rust2) is a fully compliant YAML 1.2 implementation written in pure Rust.

 This work is based on [`yaml-rust`](https://github.com/chyh1990/yaml-rust) with fixes towards being compliant to the [YAML test suite](https://github.com/yaml/yaml-test-suite/). `yaml-rust`'s parser is